SKKU-OSS-Team13/oss-project/README.md

 # Getting Started with Create React App

+## Name of our web-page
+: 오늘 뭐 입지?

+## Installation
+npm~~

 ## A brief overview
-Our web page recommends clothes based on weather.
+Our web page("오늘 뭐 입지?") recommends clothes based on weather.
 After receiving the user's location and current time automatically,
 it shows :
 1. the weather from now to after 10 hours, and recommended clothes accordingly.(The user can also set the location through regional search)